Inversion of simulated and experimental light scattering data for characterization of two-dimensional randomly rough metal surfaces: Results

 We now turn to the reconstruction based on scattering data obtained when s-polarized light, instead of p-polarized light, is scattered from this rough silver surface.
 The input data sets for s polarization corresponding to $\theta_0=\ang{0}$ and $\theta_0=\ang{40}$ are presented in Fig.~\ref{Fig:Ex1:spol}(a) as open circles and squares, respectively.
 One observes that these scattering data are not very different from the corresponding scattering data produced when the incident light is p-polarized [see Fig.~\ref{Fig:Ex1:ppol}(a)]; this is due to the relatively long correlation length that was assumed in generating them.
 Performing reconstruction on the basis of these s-polarized scattering data, done in a completely equivalent manner to how it was performed for the corresponding p-polarized data sets, produced the results presented in Figs.~\ref{Fig:Ex1:spol} and \ref{Fig:Ex1:spol_gamma}.
-In this way we obtained the values for the reconstructed roughness parameters listed for s-polarization [$\alpha=s$] in the lower half of Table~\ref{tab:Ex01}.
-By comparing the values presented in this table, or by comparing the results presented in Figs.~\ref{Fig:Ex1:ppol}--\ref{Fig:Ex1:spol_gamma}, uncovers that the results obtained by basing the reconstruction of the surface roughness parameters on p- or s-polarized scattering data produce rather similar results; at least this is the case for the angles of incidence and roughness parameters that were assumed here.
-The most noticeable difference in the values of the reconstructed parameters obtained when basing the inversion on p- and s-polarized scattering data is found when the stretched exponential form for $W(|\pvec{x}|)$ is used; in this case, the reconstruction based on p-polarized scattering data produce the most accurate results.
+In this way we obtained the reconstructed roughness parameters listed for s-polarization [$\alpha=s$] in the lower half of Table~\ref{tab:Ex01}.
+By comparing the values presented in this table, or by comparing the results presented in Figs.~\ref{Fig:Ex1:ppol}--\ref{Fig:Ex1:spol_gamma}, will uncover that the results obtained by basing the reconstruction of the surface roughness parameters on p- or s-polarized scattering data produce rather similar results; at least this is the case for the angles of incidence and roughness parameters that were assumed here.
+All reconstructions that we have presented for this scattering system are internally consistent and do agree with the assumed input parameters except for the reconstruction using s polarization and the stretched exponential form for $W(|\pvec{x}|)$.
+In this latter case, the values are still reasonable, but the result for $\delta_\star$ is slightly too large and $a_\star$ is too small (and with the largest error bars of the cases we have studied so far).